Samettarim/php-auto-autoloader/README.md

 > This method is slightly slower than the first, so 0.03 - 0.05 seconds

-This function namspace as folder path and force only this path for class file.
+This function namespace as folder path and force only this path for class `Abstract Entity` file.
+However, this only occurs when the file does not match the specified class name.
 This means every file found in this folder is opened and searched for the classname.
-As soon as the used class exists in a file, this is integrated.
+As soon as the used class exists in a file, this is integrated and can use it.

 ### Example